mabrains/caravel_mabrains_risc-v_linux/README.md

 ## Introduction
 This project is the realization of an Open Source implementation for RISC-V that is linux capable.

+NOTE: THIS PROJECT WILL NOT GO INTO MPW3.

 ## Cores Investigated
 The following cores were investigated: